CodeX1111/alx-system_engineering-devops/0x00-shell_basics/README.md

-The pwd prints the absolute path name of the current working directory
+This shows how to  print the absolute path name of a current working directory